Ronoox/Battleship-Example/README.md

 - Hits and misses are clearly indicated on the grid.
 - Game ends when all ships of one side are sunk, and the database is updated automatically.

+---

+## 📝 License

+This project is licensed under the **MIT License** – see the LICENSE file for details.